netcreateorg/netcreateorg.github.io/pages/documentation.md

 Note that on MacOS, the Net.Create server will stop when you put your Mac to sleep (or close the laptop lid) but restart when the Mac wakes up.

 - Decide whether you are opening an existing network or creating a new network.
-  - If you are opening an existing network, confirm that the network has both a “.loki” and “.template” file.
-Use the name of the network before the period “.” as the dataset you are opening.
+  - If you are opening an existing network, confirm that the network has both a `.loki` and `.template` file.
+Use the name of the network before the period `.` as the dataset you are opening.
   - If you are creating a new network, choose a network name with no spaces in it that does not already exist.
 - Note the name of the network you will open/create.
 For these examples, we will use “MyNetwork” as the network name.
   - In the terminal, `cd` to `netcreate-2018/dev/build`